Is it OK to use over-the-counter antihistamines to treat insomnia? I'd like to avoid prescription sleep aids.

 Tolerance to the sedative effects of antihistamines can develop quickly.
 As a result, the longer you take them, the less likely they are to make you sleepy.
 Side effects might include daytime drowsiness, dry mouth and dizziness.

 Diphenhydramine and doxylamine have anticholinergic properties that make them poor choices for older adults.
-Recent studies have shown that anticholinergics may increase the risk of dementia.
+Recent studies have shown that anticholinergics might increase the risk of dementia.
 These drugs also have numerous side effects in older adults, such as confusion, hallucinations, dry mouth, blurred vision, constipation, nausea, impaired sweating, inability to empty the bladder completely (urinary retention) and rapid heart rate (tachycardia).

 Keep in mind that most sleep aids aren't recommended for women who are pregnant or breast-feeding.